UMN-CSCI5609/Assignments-Instructions/A2-Analysis/README.md

 Answer the following questions in your PDF report:
 - Why do we use opacity = 0.5 for points in the scatter plot?
 What would happen if the default transparency of all points were set to 1?
 - In the current implementation, all attributes can be bound with the three visual channels, leading to inappropriate encodings (e.g., using the x-axis for the title of 895 movies).
 Which attribute should be removed from the dropdown list for each channel?
 - I use the line chart for the year distribution to showcase how to implement the path generator.
-But is the line chart the best choice for this use case?
+But is using curve the best choice here?
 Anything wrong with using the basic curve?

 ### 3. Conduct Exploratory Datate Analysis (EDA) (4 points)
-Using the data dashboard, we will conduct an exploratory analysis to explore *"Which factors influence the ratings of summer movies?"*
+Using the implemented multi-view visualization, we will conduct an exploratory analysis to explore *"Which factors influence the ratings of summer movies?"*

 - First, please list three potential factors that might influence the rating of summer movies based on your prior knowledge or intuition.
 - Then, use the dashboard to investigate the influence of the three proposed factors.
-- If all the three factors do no influence the rating, please consider new ones.
-At least one of your proposed factors should influence/correlate with the movie rating.
+- You can either use only the visualizations from step 1 or implement your own additional visualizations for the analysis.

 ### 4. Submission
 Please submit your work as a single PDF on Canvas with the following: